microsoft/FASTER/docs/_docs/31-fasterkv-revivification.md

 ---

 ## Revivification in FasterKV
-Revivification in FasterKV refers to reusing ("revivifying") Tombstoned (deleted) records.
+Revivification in FasterKV refers to reusing ("revivifying") Tombstoned (deleted) records, as well as in-memory source records for RCUs done by Upsert or RMW.
 This minimizes log growth (and unused space) for high-delete scenarios.
 It is done in the following cases:
 The FreeRecordList is used for:
 - An Upsert, RMW, or Delete that adds a new record
 - CopyToTail from Read or RMW that did IO (or from ReadFromImmutable copying to tail)